ansys/pyfluent/doc/source/api/solver/svar.rst

 =========

 An SVAR is an array variable that holds the data for a particular solved field (such as pressure or velocity).
+This data can exist at different zones for the given domain.

+In Fluent, domain represnet protion of space where solution of CFD simulation is calculated.
+Depending upon the problem there can be one or multiple domains.
+For exmaple in multiphase problem, numbers of domain will be same as number of phases.

+Zones are the regions within domain to which specific properties can be assigned.
+It can be of type ``cell`` or ``face``.

+So to access SVAR data, first SVAR info is needed which includes information about domains, zones and name of SVARs.

 You can use svar_info and svar_data objects to access Fluent SVAR info and data respectively.

 Accessing SVAR objects
 ----------------------